 - Slight elevation of the lower lid, sometimes called upside-down ptosis

-- Little or no sweating (anhidrosis) either on the entire side of the face or an isolated patch of skin on the affected side
+- Little or no sweating (anhidrosis) on the affected side of the face

 Signs and symptoms, particularly ptosis and anhidrosis, may be subtle and difficult to detect.